 In 1964, the brand extended onto television with stories of adventure and science.
-In turn, it provided fame for marine explorer and ecologist Jacques Cousteau and his adventures on board Calypso.
+In turn, it gave fame to marine explorer and ecologist Jacques Cousteau and his adventures on board Calypso.
 The first TV channel then followed in 1997.
 Then in 2007, National Geographic created a global media group comprising all of its magazine, book publishing, television, film, music, radio, digital and maps units.

 The new National Geographic store

-Together with franchise partner, Worldwide Retail Store, National Geographic opened its store in Regent Street in November 2008.
+Together with franchise partner, Worldwide Retail Store, National Geographic opened a store in Regent Street in November 2008.
 It is a living extension of the brand and a fantastic sensory experience.

 An artistic experience

 All is interposed with state of the art interactive screens and video walls bringing HD quality pictures from around the world up close and real.
 After hours, the merchandise then packs away and the room becomes a lecture theatre.